-If you are just getting started sharing your story online, here’s my top 10 suggestions to go from hobby to a successful business …
+If you are just getting started sharing your story online, here are my top 10 suggestions to go from a hobby to a successful business …

 Start recording short messages on your phone.
-Work you way up to getting a nice camera stand, don’t buy expensive equipment until you’ve experimented.
+Work your way up to get a nice camera stand, don’t buy expensive equipment until you’ve experimented.
 Keep it simple and before you know it, you will have a YouTube channel full of content.

 By simply creating an Instagram account, and sharing nice artwork about your content, you will be amazed the followers that will pop out of the woodwork.

 Step 4.
 Etsy Shop

 If you have an interest in making money at this new content-sharing hobby, then create an Etsy account to post items that you make.
 While it will cost a little to post items and sell items, it’s still much cheaper than setting up a website that handles financial transactions.
 It’s another great way for people to find your information, and you look like a pro.

 5. URL + Host